Article by John Duncan with casting input from Richard Post and Parker Thompson

 2-weights

 Orvis Helios F 7’6″ 2-wt: This is perhaps the most castable of the 2-weights for the angler who is more accustomed to faster action fly rods.
 The action and feel are more functional than fine, but almost anyone would pick up this specialized fly rod and cast it well on the first try.
-The choice of uplocking reel seat hardware makes this rod slightly heavier than the Scott.

-Winston Pure 2 7’3″ 2-wt: A finely tuned rod possessing that addictive Winston touch, this model is the shortest of the 2-weights and therefore most specialized for creek fishing.
+Winston Pure 2 7’3″ 2-wt: A finely tuned rod possessing that addictive Winston touch, this model is the shorter of the 2-weights and therefore most specialized for creek fishing.
 By a degree, the Winston wins “best feel” in this category.
 It forms refined casting loops with an appropriate line pairing, rather than just being a “flipping stick” for close quarters fishing.

 Short 3-weights

-Line: Scientific Anglers Amplitude Trout Standard WF3
+Line:Â Scientific Anglers Amplitude Trout GP WF3

 Orvis Helios 7’6″ 3-wt: Like the other short Helios models, the weight of the grip and reel seat cause a sense of imbalance that will bother light-touch casters but may go unnoticed by anglers who take a more aggressive swing.
 This is a good creek rod for anglers who drink a lot of coffee.

-Winston Pure 2 7’9″ 3-wt: Lively, lovely and ideal length for versatile use on small water, this Winston is one of our three favorites in this group and slightly faster action than the Scott G or Sage Classic R8.
+Winston Pure 2 7’9″ 3-wt: Lively, lovely and ideal length for versatile use on small water, this Winston is one of our three favorites in this group and slightly faster action than the Sage Classic R8.
 Dripping with the “Winston fun factor,” this rod throws tight loops and left all of our casters with the impression of zippiness and line speed.

 Winston Pure 2 6’9″ 3-wt: We prefer the 7’9″ 3-weight for overall polish and feel, but this is the shortest, most specialized creek rod under comparison and a compelling choice for fishing at 20′ or less under a canopy of brush or trees.
 Sometimes rod length is the critical variable.
 It needs a heavy-headed line, like the Rio or SA Creek lines, to pull through its bouncy nature and deliver your fly accurately in the pocket right in front of you.